TCP Prague Fall-back on Detection of a Classic ECN AQM: Passive Detection of Classic ECN AQMs

 \subsection{RTT Smoothing}

 The smoothed RTT and the mean deviation from that smoothed RTT are the primary metrics used by the passive classic ECN AQM detection algorithm.
 They both use exponentially weighted moving averages.

-All implementations of TCP already maintain two such variables (\texttt{srtt} and \texttt{mdev}), updating them on every ACK.
+All implementations of TCP already maintain two such variables; the EWMA of the RTT and an EWMA of the mean deviation of RTT samples from that smoothed RTT.
+In Linux, they are called \texttt{srtt} and \texttt{mdev} and both are updated on every ACK.
 It was originally hoped to reuse these variables for classic AQM detection.
 However, they are unsuitable for two reasons:

 \begin{itemize} \item TCP maintains \texttt{srtt} and \texttt{mdev} for calculation of its retransmission time out (RTO).
 For this it needs a worst-case measure of the duration between sending a packet and seeing an ACK.
 So, whenever TCP receives an ACK, it measures the RTT for RTO purposes (\texttt{mrtt}) from when it sent the \emph{oldest} newly acknowledged packet.
 This includes the duration of the delay introduced by the receiver's delayed ACK mechanism, making these metrics unusable as a smoothed measure of the actual RTT.
 The presumption that RTT is used for RTO calculation is also built into the time the receiver is expected to stamp into TCP's time-stamp option, making timestamps unusable for measuring actual round trip delay as well.